What R&D tax credits can mean for insurtech firms

 There’s a strong conviction behind the insurtech companies which is driving disruptive, innovative ideas, and the only resource lacking in many cases is the capital required to invest in some serious research and development leading, with any luck, to further innovations and benefits for customers.

-It’s that lack of financial resources which the Research and development (R&D) tax relief initiative is intended to address.
+It’s that lack of financial resources which the research and development (R&D) tax relief initiative is intended to address.
 It was introduced by the government in early 2000 and is available for those expenditures incurred on R&D work (at least, those that qualify within the criteria).

 In fact, R&D tax reliefs have always been among the most underclaimed of tax breaks.
 There seems to have been a strange reluctance, or perhaps, lack of awareness when it comes to taking up this government-sponsored offer.

-They were, after all, originally designed as a way of rewarding British companies for being proactive in their quest for innovation.
+They were, after all, originally designed as a way of rewarding UK companies for being proactive in their quest for innovation.
 Obviously, they act as a valuable resource for businesses wanting to turbo-charge their R&D activities, allowing them to take on new R&D recruits and keep up with the rapid changes taking place.
 These credits can either be cash back or a reduction in a company’s tax bill and can be claimed whether the organisation is profitable or loss-making.

 When it comes to insurtech R&D, what we’re talking about is the range of activities whose primary purpose is to investigate and make commercially viable genuine enhancements compared with existing technology.
 For this industry, that means exploring options such as;